 - The Cynic

-- Common Attributes: logic, practicality, criticism, Reason Before Honor, free of guilt in doing what's necessary, Deadpan Snarker, hostility or antagonism, caution, prioritizes survival over other goals, skepticism, shoots first (might ask questions later), lacks compassion for people unwilling to make painful choices, disregard for social norms such as rules or politeness, questionable morality, book smart or street smart.
+- Common Attributes: Logic, practicality, criticism, Reason Before Honor, free of guilt in doing what's necessary, Deadpan Snarker, hostility or antagonism, caution, prioritizes survival over other goals, skepticism, shoots first (might ask questions later), lacks compassion for people unwilling to make painful choices, deadly battle-finisher, disregard for social norms such as rules or politeness, questionable morality, book smart or street smart.

-- Common Characterizations: Either Oni type, pure Bad Cop, The Cynic, The Spock, Anti-Hero, Knight in Sour Armor, The Snark Knight, The Rival, Only Sane Man, Byronic Hero, either a Tsundere (harsh then sweet) or a Kuudere (the blunt variety).
+- Common Characterizations: Either Oni type, pure Bad Cop, The Cynic, The Spock, Anti-Hero, Knight in Sour Armor, The Snark Knight, The Rival, The Unfettered, Only Sane Man, Byronic Hero, either a Tsundere (harsh then sweet) or a Kuudere (the blunt variety).

 - The Optimist

-- Common Attributes: Determination, loyalty to ideals, Honor Before Reason, morality or friendship over rules, self-sacrifice, feelings over facts, lack of forethought, disregard for consequences, stubbornness, optimism, blind faith, naivety, prioritizes 'the right thing' over survival.
+- Common Attributes: Determination, loyalty to ideals, Honor Before Reason, morality or friendship over rules, self-sacrifice, feelings over facts, lack of forethought, disregard for consequences, relentlessness (even stubbornness), optimism, blind faith, naivety, prioritizes 'the right thing' over survival.

 - The Realist

-- Common Attributes: Takes the middle ground or Take a Third Option, mediation, objectiveness, decisiveness, balance between the group's well-being and the goal, personal code, disciplinarian, calm or quiet, leadership, experience, adaptability, willingness to bend the rules.
+- Common Attributes: Takes the middle ground or Take a Third Option, mediation, objectivity, decisiveness, balance between the group's well-being and the goal, personal code, disciplinarian, calm or quiet, leadership, experience, adaptability, and willingness to bend the rules.

-- Common Characterizations: Pure Blue Oni, either Cop type, The Kirk, The Captain, Supporting Leader, The Fettered (or alternatively The Unfettered), Only Sane Man (in certain ways), Team Mom / Team Dad, The Fettered, Mentor Archetype, Reasonable Authority Figure, either a Kuudere (the remote variety) or a Dandere.
+- Common Characterizations: Pure Blue Oni, either Cop type, The Kirk, The Captain, Supporting Leader, The Fettered (or alternatively The Unfettered), Only Sane Man (in certain ways), Team Mom / Team Dad, Mentor Archetype, Reasonable Authority Figure, either a Kuudere (the remote variety) or a Dandere.

 - The Apathetic